 Our social and cultural union has been created for at least 5,000 years.
-We had a coming together of Tribes and small 'Kingdoms' throughout the British Isles; a union of sorts in the Kingdom of Scotland; a union of England with Wales; the 1603 Union of the Crowns; the Parliamentary Union in 1707; the Union with Ireland in 1801; as well as our natural social unions which continue to be created every day.
+We had a coming together of Tribes and small 'Kingdoms' throughout the British Isles; a union of sorts in the Kingdom of Scotland; a union of England with Wales; the 1603 Union of the Crowns; the Parliamentary Union in 1707; the Union with Ireland in 1801; as well as our natural social and familial unions which continue to be created every day.

 For further reading on this important point, see our article on our Legacy Site entitled "The 5,000 Year Old Union.

 Far from being a mere political State – a "Union of Nations" – the United Kingdom has become, over time, a Nation of Unions - a Nation-State; a political State which is also a Nation.

 Furthermore, as evidence for our position, the UK today has all the proof of being a Country – a Nation-State – including as per the above graphic.
 We have a common:

 - Head of State

 - Worldwide Embassies